Nations to Flames

 Nations to Flames is the fourth studio album by American post-metal band A Storm of Light.
 It was released by Southern Lord on 17 September 2013.
 The album has been noted for its shift from the post-rock of its predecessor towards a sound that more prominently highlights the band's industrial and doom influences.

 Style

 Nations to Flames has been described as amongst the most aggressive and fast-paced albums in A Storm of Light's discography.
 Guitarist and vocalist Josh Graham acknowledged that this has been part of a larger shift for the band:

 Graham's approach to vocals on Nations to Flames drew comparisons to Killing Joke's Jaz Coleman and departed from the clean singing characteristic of his past approach.
-Graham confirmed that his approach was developed when the band played songs off of Nations to Flames durings its tour with Converge prior to entering the recording studio.
+Graham confirmed that his approach was developed when the band played songs off of Nations to Flames during its tour with Converge prior to entering the recording studio.
 During that tour, Graham said that he "realized that what we needed was more aggression and somewhat more atonal vocals," which he described as "more akin to Motörhead than Killing Joke".